nuxt-community/firebase-module/README.md

 ## Quick Setup

-Make sure you are using the newest version of Nuxt and have Firebase >8.0.0 installed in your project.
+Make sure you are using Nuxt 2 and have Firebase v8 installed in your project.

 ```bash
 yarn add firebase # OR npm i firebase